GREAT CAREERS GROUPS

 We strive to provide free and affordable resources, professional services, and tools for improving employment marketability and opportunities.

 - Social Events

 - Purposeful and structured networking

 We seek to add value without regard to an individual’s financial resources using free resources and volunteers wherever possible.

 It is important to connect with people and engage in networking.

 Join the Great Careers Groups(GCG) meetings if you want to network with others who attend our meetings.
-We are an all inclusive, diverse, and equitable organization and our meetings are open to everyone.
+We are an all inclusive organization and our meetings are open to everyone.
 We support veterans.